Weekend Masses (North Church)

 - Also see “Holy Day, Holiday and Other Special Masses” below

 Low-gluten hosts will be available for those needing them at South Church weekday Masses.
 Please go to the sacristy ahead of Mass and let the presider know so that he or one of the Communion ministers can prepare one.
 (If you are facing the altar, the sacristy is the small room to the right of the altar.)

 Holy Day, Holiday and Other Special Masses

-- Holy days (See the Archdiocese of Milwaukee page Holy Days of Obligation)
+- Holy days (For an explanation of holy days, see the Archdiocese of Milwaukee Holy Days of Obligation page)